-ARC North Thames researchers will be presenting a range of posters, a talk and an activity pack as part of this year’s Barts and Queen Mary Science Festival.
+ARC North Thames researchers presented a range of posters, a talk and an activity pack as part of this year’s Barts and Queen Mary Science Festival.

-This year's festival will be on the 15th-16th June, and is focused on engaging with older secondary school pupils interested in science and medicine.
-There are are a number of interactive activities, short live talks, posters and pre-recorded activities planned over the 2-day virtual event.
+This year's festival was on 15th-16th June, and focused on engaging with older secondary school pupils interested in science and medicine.
+There were a number of interactive activities, short live talks, posters and pre-recorded activities planned over the 2-day virtual event.

 Poster: LGBTQ+ young people’s experiences and perceptions of self-managing their mental health

-ARC and UCL PhD researcher Rosa Town will be presenting a poster around her research, which is exploring self-management in children and young people with mental health difficulties, who identify as lesbian, gay, bisexual, transgender, queer or questioning (LGBTQ+).
-Rosa's poster will be sent to participating schools to start interesting and engaging discussions around this topic, and we will also make this poster available here during the festival.
+ARC and UCL PhD researcher Rosa Town presented a poster around her research, which is exploring self-management in children and young people with mental health difficulties, who identify as lesbian, gay, bisexual, transgender, queer or questioning (LGBTQ+).
 Learn more about Rosa's PhD research.

 Activity pack: Children’s Health in London and Luton (CHILL)